 3. University of Houston, TX

 Student Success: Entrepreneur senior, Amanda Moya, was recognized by the Texas Business Hall of Fame to receive a $15,000 scholarship.
 Moya began her first business venture at the age of 15.
-She began an in-home tutoring program with her mother, but was so successful that in the first year they had to lease a building.
+She started an in-home tutoring program with her mother.
+The program became so successful during the first year, they leased a building.
 The business was named Aspire Advancement Center.

 4. Baylor University, TX